‘Peace Cross’ memorial at center of landmark Supreme Court fight over religious displays

 "I know he's not buried there but I feel like he is, it's like going to the cemetery," the 80-year-old said.
 "It needs to stay right where it is.
 It's not hurting anybody ...
 Why are [those opposed] so determined to destroy something that means so much to so many people?"

 Similar cross displays on federal land to honor war dead can be found at nearby Arlington National Cemetery.
-A simple cross dedicated to World War I veterans was located for decades in California's Mojave National Preserve, but was transferred in 2012 to private hands in a land swap, with the Supreme Court's blessing.
+A simple cross dedicated to World War I veterans was located for decades in California's Mojave National Preserve but was transferred in 2012 to private hands in a land swap, with the Supreme Court's blessing.

 In Bladensburg, three area residents and the American Humanist Association filed suit in 2014, saying in court papers the memorial sends a "callous message to non-Christians."

-"I think it was intended to be a Christian symbol from the beginning," Roy Speckhardt, the group’s executive director, told Fox News.
+"I think it was intended to be a Christian symbol from the beginning," Speckhardt, the group’s executive director, told Fox News.
 "Unfortunately the cross can't be a symbol for all.
 It doesn't represent our veterans who've served honorably who are Muslim, Buddhist, and Jewish.
 And of course those of no faith at all."

 AHA and other groups point out the original contributors to the memorial signed a pledge, stating, "With our motto, ‘One God, one Country and one Flag,’ we contribute to this memorial cross commemorating the memory of those who have not died in vain."